 Why Wing Chun is Great for Seniors

 - Wing Chun is not for competition like so many other martial arts are.
-Its about self-improvement, not proving yourself.
+Its about practical self-defense and self-improvement, not about proving yourself.

 - There aren’t any high kicks.
-Wing Chun focuses on improving balance and stability, not fancy kicks.
+Wing Chun focuses mostly on hand movements and on improving balance and stability, not fancy kicks.

 - Unlike other martial arts that may get you hurt, Wing Chun a safe exercise aimed at healthy movement and general physical safety.

-- There are no splits.
-Wing Chun will help you be more flexible, but it won’t make you do crazy splits like other martial arts.
+- There are no splits in Wing Chun.
+Although Wing Chun will help you to become more flexible, it won’t make you do crazy splits like other martial arts.

-- You don’t roll around on the ground or get thrown to the ground.
+- In Wing Chun, you don’t need to roll around on the ground or get thrown to the ground.
 Wing Chun’s focus is on staying standing up and trains people how to become more stable on their feet.
 Plus for self-defense, the last place you want to be is on the ground.

-What if Wing Chun could reduce the risk of falls among seniors by up to 50%?
-We’ll according to research published in the Journal of the American Geriatrics Society, an internal Chinese martial art focused on balance can do just that!
-Wing Chun leg strength, stability, balance, and self-awareness This helps seniors feel more confident when they move around and less likely to fall.
+According to research published in the Journal of the American Geriatrics Society, Wing Chun and other internal Chinese martial arts focused on balance can reduce the risk of falling for seniors by up to 50%.
+Through repetitive stances, movement and footwork, Wing Chun constantly strengthens legs, builds stability, increases balance and self-awareness.
+This naturally helps seniors feel more confident when they move around and less likely to fall.

-A study in Journal of Rheumatology revealed that gentle meditative movements like in Wing Chun’s forms can alleviate joint pain for seniors associated with arthritis by helping to retain joint range of motion.
-Many other martial arts hurt too much or create too much pain for a person with arthritis.
-Because Wing Chun is a softer martial arts focused on precision with low impact movements, it is much more suitable for seniors with arthritis.
+A study in Journal of Rheumatology revealed that the gentle meditative movements of Wing Chun and similar exercises can alleviate joint pain for seniors associated with arthritis by helping to retain joint range of motion.
+Now all martial arts do this.
+In fact, many other martial arts hurt too much or create too much pain for a person with arthritis.
+Because Wing Chun is a softer martial arts focused on precise, low impact meditative movements, it is much better for seniors with arthritis.
 Plus Wing Chun can also be beneficial for treating pain from osteoporosis and restoring lost mobility.

-Wing Chun focuses on improving posture in order to hardness power fromt he ground.
-This means strengthens the core, improving posture, mobility, and breathing.
-By learning to be more aware of how you stand and move seniors can be more efficient in their daily activities.
+Wing Chun focuses on improving posture in order to harness power from the ground.
+Basically, this means it strengthens the core, aligns the body, helps you move and breath more efficiently.
+Wing Chun teaches to be more aware of how you stand and move, that’s why seniors can be more efficient in their daily activities.

 Wing Chun teaches seniors how to relax on quicker and on a deeper level.
-The art uses relaxation as its way to build awareness and greater groundedness.
+The art uses relaxation as its way to build awareness and greater connectedness to the ground.
 Wing Chun connects to and harnesses the energy of the ground for its stability and power.
-Learning how to do this for self-defense teaches seniors how to do this day-to-day in their everyday life.
+Learning how to do this for self-defense teaches seniors how to do this in their day-to-day life.

-These are just a few of Wing Chun’s many benefits for seniors.
-As you can see, there are many good reasons for seniors to practice Wing Chun!
+- These are just a few of Wing Chun’s many benefits for seniors.
+As you can see, there are more than enough great reasons for seniors to practice Wing Chun!